This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 Compliance agreement deadlines

 The action deadline is the date by which the employer must complete its corrective action(s).
 This timeframe will be mutually agreed upon by WorkSafeBC and the employer, and it must be reasonable.
 Generally, 14 days from the date of the violation will be considered to be reasonable, but the prevention officer will take into account all relevant factors.
 For example, if one of the corrective actions entails installing new equipment, the time it takes to supply the equipment will be taken into consideration.
-On the other hand, if an OHS violation can reasonably be corrected within a shorter timeframe (e.g., seven days), the action deadline will be agreed upon accordingly.
+On the other hand, if a violation can reasonably be corrected within a shorter timeframe (e.g., seven days), the action deadline will be agreed upon accordingly.
 The corrective actions contained in a compliance agreement are intended to be completed as soon as reasonably possible.

 The report deadline is a reasonable, mutually agreed-upon date by which the employer must report back to WorkSafeBC on corrective actions taken.
 It will typically be seven days following the action deadline.
+The prevention officer's assessment of whether the agreement has been complied with may include a review of documentation provided by the employer and/or a site inspection; this will be documented in writing.

 It is the employer's sole responsibility to meet the action and report deadlines.
 Failure to meet these deadlines will result in cancellation of the compliance agreement.